eclipse-arrowhead/core-java-spring/README.md

 GET /certificate-authority/mgmt/certificates
 ```

-Returns data about all of the certificates issued by the Certificate Authority.
+Returns data about every certificate issued by the Certificate Authority.
 If `page` and `item_per_page` are not defined, returns all records.

 Query params: